 There's an old saying among gardeners: 'a penny for the plant and a pound for the hole'.
 Preparation and planting is the best way to ensure your plants grow well.
 The more work you put in to preparing the soil, the better the results will be.
 Getting a plant off to a good start will mean you can reap the rewards later, be they flowers and fruit or simply a strong, established plant that needs little aftercare.

-See the following tips on how to plant.
+Browse our tips on how to plant, below.

 Before you start - check your soil